jesperberth/GitForOps/gitforops/content/lab04/_index.md

 ---
-title: "Lab 4 Git add status rm"
+title: "Git add status rm"
+weight: 40
+pre: "<b>Lab 4. </b>"
+chapter: false
 ---

 In this lab we will learn how to add files monitor our status and remove files